csb324/ninarith-notes/Events/Dragon Scales Ahhhh.md

 [[Father Thronestone]] helped out [[Rez]] with an experimental treatment - melting down dragon scales and grafting them onto her cut patch of dragon scales on her face.
 To everyone's delight, it worked!
 However, this got [[Father Thronestone]] thinking -- could this be a new breakthrough??
 Spoiler: it should not be.

 ### What's Happened?
-[[Father Thronestone]] talked shop with [[Burru Ilp]], and grafted some blue and red scales onto his forearm - bad call since it turns out he's a cultist who loves [[Tiamat]] and [[Galaphanel]], in fact, he think's he's got [[Galaphanel]]'s blood. [[Burru Ilp]] starts acting strange and has a couple of friends who also say the same thing.
+[[Father Thronestone]] talked shop with [[Burru Ilp]], and grafted some blue and red scales onto his forearm - bad call since it turns out he's a cultist who loves [[Tiamat]] and [[Galaphanel]], in fact, he thinks he's got [[Galaphanel]]'s blood. [[Burru Ilp]] starts acting strange and has a couple of friends who also say the same thing.
 Thronestone gave him scales, Burru supplied some more, and now they're forcing the procedure onto others.

 We agreed to go take care of it, and keep it a secret. [[The Unforged Few|Our-Party]] goes to his house, which we decide to call [[The Tiamat House]].
 It's covered in pro-[[Tiamat]] and pro-[[Galaphanel]] art, as well as other dragon decor.
 We kill them all, and steal there plans.
 Now to make sure this isn't spreading...